DarkAlphaSete/.config/README.md

 I also named this repository `.config` instead of `dotfiles` like literally everyone else because this name allows me to just `git clone` onto my home directory and basically call it a day.

-# Programs
+# Cool software I'm using
 `i3-gaps`, `polybar`, `compton`, `kitty`, `zsh` (with `oh-my-zsh`), `rofi`, `pcmanfm`, `ncmpcpp`, `mpd` and `neofetch`.

-Also, `blender` and `krita`.

 # Credits
-...go to the example files.
-No other files were used here; I just edited the default ones.
+...go to the example files of each respective program.
+No other files were used here; I just edited the default ones (with some online help, of course).